mayank26saxena/lazygit/README.md

 # How to Use
 1. Clone <code>LazyGit</code>
 2. Replace your <code>git_username</code> && <code>git_reponame</code> in the file and save.
-3. Navigate to directory where <code>lazy_git</code> is cloned.
+3. Navigate to the directory where <code>lazy_git</code> is cloned.
 4. Run <code>python lazy_git.py \<checkout_directory\> \<local_repo_name\></code>

 # Code Example
-3 system arguements are required for running LazyGit :
+3 system arguments are required for running LazyGit :

 - file name (always lazy_git.py)
 - checkout_directory